dtekcth/data101/src/beginner/cli/commands.md

 sudo cp /etc/fstab /etc/fstab.copy
 ```

-After pressing !kbd[Enter], depending on how your system is configured, you will be prompted for your users password.
-While typing it in, you will notice no characters are appearing on screen.
-Don't worry, your typing is being registered, this is just another security measure to make sure no one is peaking over your shoulder and sees the password.
-Once you have typed in your password, press !kbd[Enter] and if your password is correct, the command will be run with elevated privileges.
+After pressing !kbd[Enter], depending on how your system is configured, you will
+be prompted for your users password.
+While typing it in, you will notice no
+characters are appearing on screen.
+Don't worry, your typing is being
+registered, this is just another security measure to make sure no one is peaking
+over your shoulder and sees the password.
+Once you have typed in your password,
+press !kbd[Enter] and if your password is correct, the command will be run with
+elevated privileges.

+> Mind you, you should actually be careful with `sudo`.
+We've said earlier that
+> it is difficult to do proper damage to your computer but `sudo` is the one
+> command that actively lets you do things to your computer that might be
+> dangerous.
+It is used for many everyday things, so you might get used to using
+> it.
+But if you get a warning telling you that you need sudo, don't just do it
+> right away without thinking about its effects.
+If you're not sure what a
+> command does you can always look it up online!

-You can configure which users can use `sudo` and which commands they are allowed to run with it in order to limit the access they get to your system.
-Commonly it is setup so you can run any command with `sudo`, provided you can authenticate yourself with your password.
+You can configure which users can use `sudo` and which commands they are allowed
+to run with it in order to limit the access they get to your system.
+Commonly it
+is setup so you can run any command with `sudo`, provided you can authenticate
+yourself with your password.